 Liability of Frauds:

-One major advantage for businesses is that liability for in-store frauds, stolen and counterfeit card transactions is no longer a problem for merchants.
-The mantle now lies on the shoulders of card-issuers and banks, depending on the terms and conditions of the particular credit/debit card.
+One major advantage for businesses is that liability for in-store frauds and stolen and counterfeit card transactions is no longer a problem for merchants.
+The mantle now lies on the shoulders of card issuers and banks, depending on the terms and conditions of the particular credit/debit card.

-For merchants, the switch from traditional to EMV chip card processing solves worry of frauds, conspicuous transactions and data-theft to a large extent.
+For merchants, the switch from traditional to EMV chip card processing solves the worry of frauds, conspicuous transactions, and data theft to a large extent.
 This switch also means adding a new in-store internal processing system and technology for reading the cards.
 Consumers, on the other hand only have to learn to use the new payment process and get accustomed to the new system.

 Making the smart switch to EMV chip card processing:

-It is advisable to go for multiple functionality so that you can process other types of payments like NFC (Near Field Communication), mobile and contactless payments.
+It is advisable to go for multiple functionalities so that you can process other types of payments like NFC (Near Field Communication), and mobile and contactless payments.
 Why not go for the whole package if you are making the switch?
-All the upgraded tech will pay back huge dividends by minimizing various types of card related frauds.
+All the upgraded tech will pay back huge dividends by minimizing various types of card-related frauds.
 You can also get a minimal loan online for installing these systems in your business.

 The most significant benefit would be increased credibility in the eyes of customers.
 More than the actual money and reduction in losses due to fraud liabilities, your image as a business providing safe transactions will make it soar higher than the competition.
 The bottom line is that this is the smartest move you can make for your business in terms of credit/debit card payment processing.
 Don’t wait anymore, make the switch today and start cashing in the benefits.